 If you need background music, Connor can provide several hours of music based on your needs.
 The music can be classical, pop, new age, Native American, or any combination you would like.
 He is often able to accommodate music requests during the event as well.

 If you would like some form of lecture-recital, Connor can create a presentation that suits your specific needs.
 For example, a presentation about Native American music and how it relates to Classical music.
 This can include visual aids (such as video and powerpoint), and will include performances on the piano throughout.
-This type of presentation is ideal for museums, festivals, or any cultural events, but can also be presented in a more intimate home-concert format.
+This type of presentation is ideal for Universities, museums, festivals, or any cultural events, but can also be presented in a more intimate home-concert format.

 At age 12, Chee won a gold medal in the World Piano Competition’s Young Artist Division, earning him his first performance at New York City’s Carnegie Hall.
 In the following years, he went on to win multiple awards in the World Piano Competition, earning performances at the United Nations, and an international feature on CNN.